fbpx

 What we can assist with

-FDSS provides tailored support at every stage of your Family Court journey, offering cost-effective, subsidised assistance thanks to generous community grants.
+FDSS provides tailored support at every stage of your Family Court journey, offering cost-effective, subsidised assistance – thanks to the community generous grants.

 Our services are designed to help you based on your unique circumstances.
-Whether you need assistance with filing legal documents, ongoing coaching, hearing preparation, or in-person support during court proceedings, we have flexible options to suit your needs.
 Each stage of support has structured packages with different pricing levels, ensuring you receive the right level of guidance—whether remotely or in person.

 Explore the sections below to find the support that best fits your current situation.